 - 44. Receipts arise from the ingathering of funds from heirless personal estates; from other funds remitted to the QLTR falling to the Crown by operation of law such as the bank accounts of dissolved companies; and from proceeds of sale by the QLTR of property, assets and other rights claimed by the QLTR on behalf of the Crown. - 45.
 Due to increases in claims of heirless estates gathered in previous years, from 2011-12 onwards balances are retained for potential liabilities from the last 5 years.
-A reserve of £3m (increased from £2.5m in 2020-21) is held against these, and other, potential liabilities and any surplus over that figure is surrendered quarterly to the Scottish Consolidated Fund (refer to paragraph 9). - 46.
+A reserve of £3m is held against these, and other, potential liabilities and any surplus over that figure is surrendered quarterly to the Scottish Consolidated Fund (refer to paragraph 7). - 46.
 All receipts and subsequent transfers to the Scottish Consolidated Fund or beneficiaries are made in accordance with our Accounts Direction by the Scottish Ministers.